gatsbyjs/gatsby/docs/blog/2018-12-26-develop-and-deploy-your-own-gatsby-monorepo-app/index.md

 ### Foreword

-Please put aside time for this tutorial and make sure you’ve got a good hour or two free from distractions.
-If I’ve done my job right, you’ll improve your general knowledge of web architecture.
-You’ll also be introduced to new tools whose strengths you can leverage in the wild.
-If you’ve used any, or all, of these tools before, then getting up and running won’t take as long.
-But for those unfamiliar with Lerna, Travis or Now, you’ll likely find a few traps along the way, as I did during my journey writing this tutorial.
-I’ve got a troubleshooting section at the end of the article for common problems, so refer to it at any time.
-That said, enjoy and I hope you gain a lot from this article.
+This tutorial will take about two hours to complete.
+If you're unfamiliar with Lerna, Travis or Now, you may fall into a few traps, but it's all part of the learning process!
+I’ve included a troubleshooting section at the end of the article for common problems, so refer to it at any time.

 ### Introduction

 If you work alone or in a small team, you’re likely to have started working on small programs that slowly grow complex and convoluted.
 Shit happens and you’ll soon find that your perfectly balanced lasagna evolves into a heaped bowlful of spaghetti.

-Note: I'm running a [Gatsby workshop](https://www.eventbrite.com/e/gatsbyjs-workshop-develop-and-deploy-your-own-blog-tickets-52432622385?aff=GatsbyBlog) in London, February 2019.

 The same goes for those who have worked as part of a large company/team.
 Branding guidelines come in the form of css style-guides or reusable components.
 Separating the discrete packages from what’s shared becomes a hassle if everything’s stored together.
 You may even have to deal with several similar projects thrown about in different repos, which can be an arse-ache to keep track of.
 These are some of the problems monorepos solve.